Dental Malpractice Insurance for Dentists

 A lawsuit is not a tool that measures effective or non-effective dentistry.
 However, the end result of a malpractice claim can be traumatic, time-consuming, and expensive.
 This is regardless of the final verdict.

 Professional liability has several essential coverage extensions, including license protection.
 If you lose your license, you will lose your ability to practice.
 Something you post on social media can also lead to a license complaint with your state board, so we suggest being very careful.

 - Anyone can file complaints against you.
 It could be a patient, family member, colleague, employer, or staff member.

 - 29% of the professional liability claims in CNA’s 5-year study resulted from license complaints

-- 23% of license complaints are a result of allegations of ‘general dissatisfaction’
+- 23% of license complaints result from allegations of ‘general dissatisfaction.

 - $4,435 is the average expense to hire an attorney to defend a license complaint